Concretion

-A concretion is a hard, compact mass formed by the precipitation of mineral cement within the spaces between particles, and is found in sedimentary rock or soil.
+A concretion is a hard and compact mass formed by the precipitation of mineral cement within the spaces between particles, and is found in sedimentary rock or soil.
 Concretions are often ovoid or spherical in shape, although irregular shapes also occur.
-The word 'concretion' is derived from the Latin "(act of) compacting, condensing, congealing, uniting", itself from con meaning 'together' and crescere meaning "to grow".
+The word concretion is borrowed from Latin concretio '(act of) compacting, condensing, congealing, uniting', itself derived from concrescere 'to thicken, condense, congeal', from con- 'together' and crescere 'to grow'.

 Concretions form within layers of sedimentary strata that have already been deposited.
 They usually form early in the burial history of the sediment, before the rest of the sediment is hardened into rock.
 This concretionary cement often makes the concretion harder and more resistant to weathering than the host stratum.

 There is an important distinction to draw between concretions and nodules.
 Concretions are formed from mineral precipitation around some kind of nucleus while a nodule is a replacement body.

 Descriptions dating from the 18th century attest to the fact that concretions have long been regarded as geological curiosities.
 Because of the variety of unusual shapes, sizes and compositions, concretions have been interpreted to be dinosaur eggs, animal and plant fossils (called pseudofossils), extraterrestrial debris or human artifacts.

 Origins

-Detailed studies have demonstrated that concretions form after sediments are buried but before the sediment is fully lithified during diagenesis.
-They typically form when a mineral precipitates and cements sediment around a nucleus, which is often organic, such as a leaf, tooth, piece of shell or fossil.
+Detailed studies have demonstrated that concretions form after sediments (small rock particles eroded from a larger rock and carried away to a new location – often by water) are buried but before the sediment is fully lithified (compressed into solid rock) during diagenesis.

+Concretions typically form around a solid core called a "nucleus".
+This core is often composed of organic material, such as a leaf, tooth, piece of shell or fossil.
+A mineral solution (that is, a mineral dissolved in water) then precipitates (crystallizes) around the nucleus and cements sediment around it.
 For this reason, fossil collectors commonly break open concretions in their search for fossil animal and plant specimens.
 Some of the most unusual concretion nuclei are World War II military shells, bombs, and shrapnel, which are found inside siderite concretions found in an English coastal salt marsh.

 Depending on the environmental conditions present at the time of their formation, concretions can be created by either concentric or pervasive growth.
 In concentric growth, the concretion grows as successive layers of mineral precipitate around a central core.
 This process results in roughly spherical concretions that grow with time.
 In the case of pervasive growth, cementation of the host sediments, by infilling of its pore space by precipitated minerals, occurs simultaneously throughout the volume of the area, which in time becomes a concretion.
 Concretions are often exposed at the surface by subsequent erosion that removes the weaker, uncemented material.